alfatetan/qa_automation_sample_ebay/README.md

-# automation_class
+# Automate course with Marina Leitman and Alexey Ternov (Portnov Computer School)

-Automate course with Marina Leitman and Alexey Ternov (Portnov Computer School)
+Here, I will upgrade my comments and progress related to homework tasks.